Ruth Benstead Counsellor Psychotherapist Dip.Couns (Reg) MBACP

 Ruth Benstead Registered MBACP

-Do you need someone to talk to, someone who will really listen?
-Does your life feel overwhelming because of a situation your struggling to cope with?
+Do you need someone to talk to, someone who really listens? or does your life feel overwhelming because of a situation your struggling to cope with?

-If so, then counselling from a trained professional can be really helpful.
+If so, then counselling from a trained professional is really helpful.

 Finding the right counsellor for you and feeling confident that they have the required experience in the area you need is really important so it will be helpful to you if I share some things about myself.

-Now in private practice I provide counselling to adults, young adults, couples, and children aged 14yrs and over.
+My private practice provides counselling to adults, young adults, couples, and children aged 14yrs and over.

 Counselling can help you by providing you with an opportunity to share your situation with someone who is supportive understanding and who will not judge you.